• Home

 In Csikszentmihalyi’s words, flow is “a state in which people are so involved in an activity that nothing else seems to matter; the experience is so enjoyable that people will continue to do it even at great cost, for the sheer sake of doing it” (1990).
 You’re very aware of your goal, and there’s a balance of challenge and capacity.

 But the thing is, Csikszentmihalyi did not interview Bart Simpson for his research.
 He interviewed athletes, musicians, and artists.
 You know.
 People who are compulsive about what they do.
 So, perhaps he had a skewed sample.
-Not everyone seeks out flow.
+Not everyone seeks flow.

 I think that Csikszentmihalyi confused things by saying that flow is essential for happiness.
 I suspect that what he was describing is more essential to fulfillment than what most people think of as happiness.
 The process of achieving mastery doesn’t always make you “happy” in that “Yipee!” sense.